Entertainment • Music • Dance • Interviews • BEAUTY • Reviews • Current Events • Personal Stories • & More •

 “I’ve heard about proposals during the concert .. but I totally didn’t expect it for me.
 It was really cool.
 It was awesome that she [Beyoncé] allowed that to happen.” — Ashley Everett

 I had the opportunity to speak to Ashley about what she has learned from working with Beyoncé, future career plans, and her surprise onstage proposal.
-Okay Ashley, let’s get in formation.
+Okay, Ashley, “let’s get in formation.”

 Dayna: Almost everyone is moved by the fact that you started dancing for Beyoncé at 17, but some don’t realize that you turned down Juilliard to take advantage of this opportunity.
-Were you scared turning down one of the best dance schools?
+Were you scared of turning down one of the best dance schools?

 Ashley: Of course, as a little girl I dreamed of going to Juilliard.
 I watched “Save The Last Dance,” and it was one of my dreams in life.
 When I got accepted, I was like “OMG, this is amazing.”
 I planned on going, I was enrolled.
-I pulled out a week before I was supposed to move in the dorm because the tour [The Beyoncé Experience] got extended.
+I pulled out a week before I was supposed to move into the dorm because the tour [The Beyoncé Experience] got extended.
 I was having a hard time deciding, I asked around for advice, and everybody said follow your heart and do what you want to do.
-Obviously it was a great decision and either way I feel like I would’ve been happy.
+Obviously, it was a great decision and either way I feel like I would’ve been happy.
 I still would’ve been winning.
 They were both dreams and goals of mine.
 But yeah, it was super hard to turn it down.

 You are trained in multiple dance styles.
 What would your advice be to someone who aspires to be a professional dancer?